A multi-agent reinforcement learning model of reputation and cooperation in human groups: Introduction

-We constructed a computational model of group behavior in public goods dilemmas with advantage actor-critic \cite{mnih2016asynchronous, sutton1998introduction}, a commonly used deep reinforcement learning algorithm (see Materials and Methods).
+We constructed a computational model of group behavior in public goods dilemmas with advantage actor-critic \cite{mnih2016asynchronous, sutton1998introduction}, a commonly used deep reinforcement learning algorithm (see \textit{Materials and Methods}).
 Like other reinforcement learning agents, the advantage actor-critic algorithm places a strong emphasis on the importance of reward for guiding behavior and decision-making---echoing the importance placed upon reward in behavioral economics \cite{parkes2015economic}.
-The algorithm's behavior is influenced by both extrinsic reward (externally determined incentives; e.g., the payoff dictated by the rules of a game or task) and intrinsic reward (internally generated incentives \cite{singh2005intrinsically}; cf., satisfaction generated by social cognitive mechanisms in the brain \cite{berridge2009dissecting, izuma2008processing}).
+The algorithm's behavior is influenced by both extrinsic reward (externally determined incentives; e.g., the payoff dictated by the rules of a game or task) and intrinsic reward (internally generated incentives \cite{singh2005intrinsically}; cf., satisfaction generated by social cognitive mechanisms in the brain).
 In this experiment, we investigated the intrinsic motivation for reputation \cite{berridge2009dissecting, izuma2008processing} and its influence on group coordination strategies.
-The intrinsic motivation for reputation reflects primarily an aversion to having a lower reputation than one's peers \cite{hardy2006nice, barclay2006partner}, and secondarily an aversion to peers taking advantage of one's efforts \cite{rockenbach2006efficient}.
-The core of our computational model is thus the overall reward signal $r$, comprising the extrinsic reward $r_e$ and the intrinsic reward $r_i$:
+The core of our computational model is the overall reward signal $r$, comprising the extrinsic reward $r_e$ and the intrinsic reward $r_i$:

 Here $c_{\textrm{self}}$ is one's own contribution level (i.e., the amount of pollution cleaned from the river), $\bar{c}$ is an estimated or observed average of the group's contribution levels, and $\alpha$ and $\beta$ are scalar parameters.
-The $\alpha$ and $\beta$ parameters control how much $r_i$ is affected by one's score falling behind and rising above the group average score, respectively. {This function echoes the utility functions used in prior analytic \cite{fehr1999theory}, agent-based \cite{janssen2012evolution}, and reinforcement learning \cite{hughes2018inequity} models comparing individual behavior to group norms.} {For the experiments here, we parameterize the model with $\alpha \sim \mathcal{U}(2.4, 3.0)$ and $\beta \sim \mathcal{U}(0.16, 0.20)$.}
+The $\alpha$ and $\beta$ parameters control how much $r_i$ is affected by one's score falling behind and rising above the group average score, respectively. {This function echoes the utility functions used in prior analytic \cite{fehr1999theory}, agent-based \cite{janssen2012evolution}, and reinforcement learning \cite{hughes2018inequity} models comparing individual behavior to group norms.} {For the experiments here, we parameterize the model with $\alpha \sim \mathcal{U}(2.4, 3.0)$ and $\beta \sim \mathcal{U}(0.16, 0.20)$.} The intrinsic motivation for reputation reflects primarily an aversion to having a lower reputation than one's peers, which potentially decreases one's desirability as a partner or associate \cite{hardy2006nice, barclay2006partner}.
+Secondarily, the intrinsic motivation reflects an aversion to peers taking advantage of one's efforts, since exploitability diminishes one's fitness relative to others \cite{rockenbach2006efficient}.